angular/angular/aio/content/guide/reactive-forms.md

 ## Simple form validation

 Form validation is necessary when receiving user input through forms.
-This section covers adding a single validator to a form control.
+This section covers adding a single validator to a form control and displaying the overall form status.
 Form validation is covered more extensively in the [Form Validation](guide/form-validation) guide.

 ### Add a validator function